When in Amsterdam, you must try haring

 The best herring is called Hollandse nieuwe (Holland new), indicating that it has been caught between the middle of May and the end of June.
 Earlier the fish is too thin, and later it is too fat.

-Throughout the Netherlands, the 2019 Hollandse Nieuwe: ‘New Dutch Herring’ season started on June 12.
+Throughout the Netherlands, the 2021 Hollandse Nieuwe: ‘New Dutch Herring’ season starts on June 16.

 By law, Hollandse Nieuwe must have at least 16% fat.
-There are a number of other requirements — including the fact that the herring must have been frozen for at least 2 days in order to kill possible parasites.
+There are several other requirements — including the fact that the herring must have been frozen for at least 2 days in order to kill possible parasites.

 Herring may be sold as “Hollandse Nieuwe” if and when the herring has a fat percentage of at least 16%, and has been gutted, salted, and filleted according to traditional Dutch custom.
-It also must have been caught between the start of the season at the beginning of June and until the end of September.
+It also must have been caught between the start of the season at the beginning of May and the end of August.

 Herring is a treat any time, but Hollandse Nieuwe ensures that the fish is at its tastiest.